 (Photo by Alpinethread, published by Wikimedia Commons)

 It has been so expensive to build and run that no one country could afford it.
 It a joint collaboration between states and universities.
 The World Wide Web grew from CERN from the need for universities to share the data from the experiments.
 A physicist, Tim Berners-Lee invented the language of the Web, hypertext mark-up language (html) after about 3 hours' work on Christmas Day in 1989 (an alternative to The Sound of Music on the box).
 And we know how useful it is.

 The LCH has accelerated particles to an energy of 14 TeV (14 ◊ 1012 eV).

-Recent data from CERN has suggested that neutrinos can travel faster than light.
-This has got physicists into a real twist, because we all know that nothing can travel faster than light, don't we.
+Recent data from CERN suggested that neutrinos can travel faster than light.
+This has got physicists into a real twist, because we all know that nothing can travel faster than light, don't we?
 Physicists have always found neutrinos difficult to understand, and the idea of the little brutes going faster than light, well really!
 (Later it was found that there was some problem with cables between CERN and a remote site which led to a false conclusion, and some very red faces.)